-Advisor: An advisor is an individual who provides the complainant or respondent support, guidance, and advice.
-Advisors may be present at any meeting or live hearing but may not speak directly on behalf of the complainant or respondent, except to conduct cross-examination during a live hearing.
+2. Advisor.
+An advisor is an individual who provides the complainant or respondent support, guidance, and advice.
+Advisors may be present at any meeting or live hearing but may not speak directly on behalf of the complainant or respondent, except to conduct cross- examination during a live hearing.
 Advisors may be but are not required to be licensed attorneys.

-Appeal Officer: The Appeal Officer is the designated employee who reviews the complete record of the formal complaint and written statements of the parties during an appeal of a written determination.
+3. Appeal Officer.
+The Appeal Officer is the designated employee who reviews the complete record of the formal complaint and written statements of the parties during an appeal of a written determination or dismissal of a formal complaint or any allegations therein.
 The Appeal Officer decides whether to grant the appeal and determines the result of the appeal.

-Consent: Consent is knowing, voluntary, and clear permission by word or action, to engage in mutually agreed upon sexual activity.
+6. Consent.
+Consent is knowing, voluntary, and clear permission by word or action, to engage in mutually agreed upon sexual activity.
 Silence does not necessarily constitute consent.
 Past consent to sexual activities, or a current or previous dating relationship, does not imply ongoing or future consent.
-Consent to some sexual contact (such as kissing or fondling) cannot be presumed to be consent for other sexual activity (such as intercourse).
+Consent to some sexual contact (such as kissing or fondling)cannotbepresumedtobeconsentforothersexualactivity(suchasintercourse).
 An individual cannot consent who is under the age of legal consent.
 The existence of consent is based on the totality of the circumstances, including the context in which the alleged incident occurred.
 Any sexual activity or sex act committed against one’s will, by the use of force, threat, intimidation, or ruse, or through one’s mental incapacity or physical helplessness is without consent.

 a) Mental incapacity means that condition of a person existing at the time which prevents the person from understanding the nature or consequences of the sexual act involved (the who, what, when, where, why, and how) and about which the accused knew or should have known.
 This includes incapacitation by using drugs or alcohol.
 Intoxication is not synonymous with incapacitation.

-Cumulative Evidence: Cumulative evidence is additional evidence that has been introduced already on the same issue and is therefore unnecessary.
+8. Cumulative Evidence.
+Cumulative evidence is additional evidence that has been introduced already on the same issue and is therefore unnecessary.
 The Hearing Officer has the discretion to exclude cumulative evidence.

-Exculpatory Evidence: Exculpatory evidence is evidence that shows, or tends to show, that a respondent is not responsible for some or all of the conduct alleged in the notice of allegations.
+15. Exculpatory Evidence.
+Exculpatory evidence is evidence that shows, or tends to show, that a respondent is not responsible for some or all of the conduct alleged in the notice of allegations.
 The College must provide the respondent with all exculpatory evidence.

-Final Decision: A final decision is the written document that describes any sanctions imposed and remedies provided to the respondent and complainant, respectively, at the conclusion of the formal resolution process.
+17. Final Decision.
+A final decision is the written document that describes any sanctions imposed and remedies provided to the respondent and complainant, respectively, at the conclusion of the formal resolution process.